-An important thing to discuss, evaluate and decide on will be the exceptions.
-What are the allowed exceptions and how will they be handled?
+An important thing to discuss, evaluate, and decide on will be the exceptions.
+What are your nonprofit’s allowed exceptions and how will they be handled?

 It is often desired there be a date where the old way is stopped, and the new way is the only way going forward.
 Wholesale changes, such as automating AP, can be overwhelming to staff.
 It may be best to take a measured approach by implementing sections, or groups, in a logical order.

 One area that is consistently overlooked is the proactive involvement of the Information Technology group.
-IT, for any company, is extremely important, not only for ensuring everyday technology is running effectively but ensuring that solutions will be effective for the long-term.
+IT, for any nonprofit, is extremely important.
+Mostly to ensure everyday technology is running effectively but ensuring solutions will be effective for the long-term.

 An essential item to build the morale of staff will be to ensure realistic goals.
-One way to ensure realistic goals is to apply an 80/20 rule.
+One way to ensure realistic goals in your nonprofit is to apply an 80/20 rule.
 Realistically, it is unlikely all transactions can be immediately accessed in the new AP automation system.
-Through applying the idea of working from the easiest transactions to the hardest transactions you can utilize the concept of having 80 percent of the AP run through the new system.
+Through applying the idea of working from the easiest transactions to the hardest transactions, you can utilize the concept of having 80 percent of the AP run through the new system.

 Engaging front-line staff in the process of development and implementation will work towards their “buy-in.”
-Be sure to touch on concepts such as “how does this benefit the front-line staff?”
+Also, be sure to touch on concepts such as “how does this benefit the front-line staff?”
 Always keep a positive attitude and avoid an “us vs. them” mentality.

 Step 9) User Acceptance Testing

 As always, testing is an important aspect of the implementation process.
-One important note about testing; make sure you are testing with your data as well as the normal volume of transactions.
-A good method is to use a “pilot” program.
+However, one important note about testing is to make sure you are testing with your data.
+You will also want the normal volume of transactions.
+More specifically, a good method is to use a “pilot” program.
 An additional point, be sure to evaluate “what if” scenarios and come up with solutions ahead of time.

 We have touched on some of these items in earlier articles, but it’s always great to have a little affirmation.
-We hope you will find this strategy to be helpful.
+We hope your nonprofit organization will find this strategy to be helpful.

 Nonprofit Accounting Consultant